 In other news, I recently launched a new app, Tweak, which enables users to have their photos edited in real time by a real Photoshop artist.
 More details here.

-I also recently completed an illustrated CD booklet for multi-talented musician Arthur Blume which was a real style departure for me.
+I have also recently completed the artwork for Omicron, a forthcoming album-book by Nowhere Nation which was a real style departure for me.
 Keep checking back here for updates or join my Fan Page on Facebook for upcoming samples.

 Please subscribe to the blog for the latest updates and merchandise and feel free to contact me with your commission requests.